Liz is a restless creative with a passion for good design, sound logic, and twisty tunes.

 After completing her undergrad in Folk Cello at Berklee College of Music, she spent a year as an Fulbright Scholar studying Irish traditional music at University of Limerick.
 Upon the completion of her MA, she returned to the states and wrote The Irish Cello Book, published by Hal Leonard.
 She has recorded a dozen albums, performed throughout the United States and Europe, taught workshops and skype lessons to cellists from around the world, and composed a small catalog of non-classical cello repertoire.

-Liz studied front-end web development at DevMountain, and currently builds ionic language learning apps.
-When she isn't coding or composing, she enjoys rock climbing, working as a doula (birth coach), and adventuring with her family.
+When she isn't coding or composing, she enjoys rock climbing and adventuring with her family.

 Praise for The Irish Cello Book